数据代理

 API Integration

-Integrate ChatBI capabilities into your Feishu, DingTalk, WeCom, or Dify workflow through the Backend API to achieve customized business logic.
+Integrate ChatBI capabilities into your Feishu, DingTalk, WeCom, or Dify workflow through the Backend API to implement customized business logic.
 For the Dify workflow tool, refer to the attachment HENGSHI AI Workflow Tool v1.0.1.zip.

 Enterprise Instant Messaging Tool Data Q&A Bot